SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 ## Manage billing profile of applications/ container types

-Using PowerShell cmdlets, the developer administrator can change the billing profile of container types.
+The developer administrator can change the billing profile of container types using PowerShell cmdlets.
 The following commands can be used to change the properties SharePoint Embedded applications created on the developer admin’s tenant:

 ```powershell
 Set-SPOContainerType -ContainerTypeId <ContainerTypeId>